Semaglutide Generics in 2025: Patent Timelines and What Changed

 - True generic semaglutide won't be available until 2031-2033 at the earliest

-- Compounded versions offer significant cost savings but come with additional considerations
+- Compounded versions are priced program-by-program and come with additional considerations

 - Safety requires careful provider selection, monitoring, and patient education